 Summer heat waves are becoming more frequent and increasingly intense.
 They put young and old, the physically active and the the sedentary at risk of a heat-related illness and death.

 Prevention starts with preparation.
 While being properly hydrated is always important, it can be lifesaving in summer heat.
 The bigger you are, the more time you spend outdoors and the more intensely you exercise, the more you should drink.

 Heat illness is a leading cause of death and disability among high school athletes, with the highest rate among football players, according to the Centers for Disease Control and Prevention.

 Preseason football practice typically starts during the hottest, most humid summer days, when players are least physically fit and most prone to collapse.
-Although the National Athletic Trainers’ Association has guidelines on the duration and intensity of summer practices and the gear to be used, coaches often neglect to follow them.• A player who becomes confused, disoriented or unsteady should be removed from practice to a cooler environment, fanned, rehydrated and doused with or immersed in cool water.
+Although the National Athletic Trainers’ Association has guidelines on the duration and intensity of summer practices and the gear to be used, coaches often neglect to follow them.

 If the player’s core temperature (the most accurate measurement is rectal) rises to 104 degrees or higher, it’s a medical emergency.
 A body temperature of 105 degrees for more than 30 minutes can be fatal, noted Douglas Casa, the director of athletic training at the University of Connecticut.